quartznet/quartznet/readme.txt

 3. RELEASE INFO
 ----------------

-This is a bug fix release for issues found in 0.9 and this release adds no new features.
+This is the release candidate 1 of Quartz.NET 1.0.
+This release contains the new Quartz.NET server for running jobs so that end user doesn't need to create the server by hand for tasks.